Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 To increase your milk supply, eat one bar per day.

-If you’d like to supplement your protein as well, try this meal replacement shake.
+If you’d like to supplement your protein with postnatal vitamins as well, try this meal replacement shake.
 It’s made by the same company that brought you the Boobie Bars above.

 The powder comes in Chocolate Bliss or Coffee Caramel.
 Don’t worry; neither one has caffeine or sugar.

 But happily, each dose contains 19 g of much-needed protein plus probiotics.

 Also, it’s vegan protein from plants like peas, chia, and flax seeds.